 You don’t have to be an art buff to find yourself immersed in the creativity carefully housed in the National Gallery of Canada.
 Its most impressive collection is the expansive and immersive Canadian and Indigenous Galleries.
 And the Ottawa Art Gallery – which is always free – presents local, national and international historical and contemporary art in a stunning architectural setting.

 Known as a safe and beautiful city, Ottawa has a spooky past that is fun to discover.
-Join Haunted Walks during their favourite time of the year as they lead brave groups through creepy elements of the capital’s history, including the halls and cellblocks of internationally recognized haunted hot-spot, the old Carleton County Jail.
+Join Haunted Walks during their favourite time of the year as they lead brave groups through creepy elements of the capital’s history.

 Sit back and relax with some craft beer on a Brew Donkey tour.
 During these group outings, a guide takes you to some of the many craft breweries in Canada’s capital region.
 You get to meet the innovative, local brewmasters who have the city and region positively hopping, learn about the brewing process, and enjoy several delicious beer samples.
 Cheers!

 A visit to the stunning Canadian War Museum is unforgettable at any time of year.
 The profoundness of this museum’s content is conveyed from the moment you arrive.
 The building itself immediately conjures admiration for its arresting architecture features, such as its 24-metre high (78 feet) copper fin with windows that spell out “Lest we forget” in Morse code.
 Then into Memorial Hall to see the headstone of the unknown soldier.

 National Remembrance Day ceremonies are held at the museum and at the nearby National War Memorial, where the tomb of the unknown soldier lies.
 Across from the memorial, opposite Parliament Hill, is Major’s Hill Park, which offers spectacular fall views of both Parliament and the Ottawa River.